MyCryptoHQ/support.mycrypto.com/src/content/hardware-wallets/error-code-5.md

 5. Switch "Browser Support" to "Yes"

+Please note that if you are using the desktop application, browser support should be off!

 ### Other Troubleshooting Tips

 *   Restart your computer (Do not be lazy.
 Restart it FIRST).
-*   Use Google Chrome.
+*   Use Google Chrome or the [MyCrypto Desktop App](https://download.mycrypto.com/).
 *   Make sure you don't have any other apps that connect to your Ledger open (e.g. the Ledger Bitcoin Chrome app, Mist, etc.)
-*   Make sure you have browser support turned ON.
+*   Make sure you have browser support turned ON for MyCrypto.com and OFF for the desktop app.
 *   Make sure you have contract data turned ON.
-*   That you are confirming any transactions via your Ledger.
+*   Make sure that you are confirming any transactions via your Ledger.
-*   Try a different USB cable
+*   Try a different USB cable.

 #### PS